 After Ohio State put away a very good Michigan State team 17-16 this weekend and Nebraska rattled off 20 unanswered points to shock Wisconsin 30-27, this week’s Buckeyes-Cornhuskers game has all the makings for a classic.
 Nebraska’s rally versus Wisconsin was the second biggest comeback in school history.
 The biggest came last year against, you guessed it, Ohio State – a game in which the Huskers came back from being down 21 points.
 This will add all the elements of vengeance, hatred, and payback into a game between programs with storied histories.
 If you are a college football fan and dislike the SEC, this is your matchup of the year so far.

 – Rocky Boiman

-Rocky Boiman is an analyst for Dial Global’s coverage of NCAA Football.
+Rocky Boiman is an analyst for Westwood One’s coverage of NCAA Football.
 Each week in “Rocky’s V,” the former Notre Dame captain and Super Bowl champion writes about five topics that have captured his interest from around college football.
 This weekend, Rocky will be in Columbus with John Tautges to bring you coverage of the Nebraska-Ohio State game.
 Coverage begins at 7:30 PM Eastern.
 You can also follow Rocky on Twitter.